Internships Frequently Asked Questions

 If you’ve got a burning passion for a few teams, then give each one a shot.
 Come up with specific, compelling pitches for each, and let us know why you’re a great fit.
 Keep in mind that applying for more positions won’t increase your chances and spamming could hurt you.

-Can you give me feedback on my application materials?
+Can I receive feedback on my application materials?

-Unfortunately, we can’t.
+Unfortunately, we can’t provide feedback on your materials.
 The volume of applications is such that we’d need a dedicated feedback team to provide comments on every application.
 There are resources and people in our LinkedIn community who may be willing to give feedback, though!

 When uploading my materials, what format should I use?